fHachenberg/pyecstaticalib/README.md

-ecstaticalib
+pyecstaticalib
 ============

-library to load and represent data structures from the 1994 horror game Ecstatica
+Python library to load and represent data structures from the 1994 horror game Ecstatica

 Ecstatica is published by Psygnosis, Copyright 1994 by Andrew Spencer Studios.